Holes In The Plot: Suspect Loses Bet With Cops, Turns Himself In — With Doughnuts

 Officers took him up on that bet — posting a screenshot of the message on the department's Facebook page with a plea for 1,000 shares and a little extra tongue-in-cheek urging: "Donuts!!!!
 He promised us donuts!
 You know how much we love Donuts!"

 It's perhaps no surprise what happened next: 1,000 shares in a little over an hour.
-As of this writing, less than two weeks after the post went up, it's got more than 4,500.
+As of this writing, less than two weeks after the post went up, it has gotten more than 4,500.

 "He may or may not be a man of his word," cautioned a celebratory post published a mere hour and a half later.
 Still, the officers who signed that post, Sgt.
 Duane Gregg and Officer Jennifer Mansfield, said it would only be a matter of time before they got Zaydel — whether or not he actually kept his promise.
 "It is our experience everyone gets caught at some point.
 He has drawn a lot of attention to himself, and that makes it hard to hide from reality."